pink-junkjard/hyperfiddle/README.md

 * Data loop typically runs in JVM Datomic Peer, so no network hops or N+1 problem
 * Data loop sometimes runs in browser (e.g. in response to incremental ui state change)

-Api-as-a-fn with managed I/O is a better way to code APIs:

-### Programming model is higher level

-* Real functional programming
+#### Big List Of Benefits:
-* No async in userland
+* Userland sheltered from I/O and async
-* All fiddles speak the same API, tooling built-in (like Swagger or OData)
+* All fiddles speak the same API
+* API tooling built-in (like Swagger or OData)
-* No low level HTTP boilerplate, no marshaling between backend and frontend types
+* No low level backend/frontend http boilerplate

-### Immutability in database (Datomic) makes SQL/ORM problems go away

-* No monstrous JOINs to avoid database round trips
-* No service/database round trips at all
-* No REST, no repeated browser/service round trips
+* No REST, no browser/service round trips
-* No GraphQL resolver hiding complexity in the closet
+* No ORM, no GraphQL resolver, no service/database round trips
-* No eventual consistency
-* No batching and caching
-* Real functional programming

-### Infrastructure benefits
+* Massively parallelizable, serverless, elastic
+* all responses are immutable, all requests have a time-basis
 * CDN integration that understands your app (serve APIs like static sites)
-* all responses are immutable, all requests have a time-basis
-* Reads serviced offline from cache (inclduing during deployments)
-* Massively parallelizable, serverless, elastic

-Basically, we think Datomic fully solves CRUD APIs permanently.

 Now that we have a properly composable I/O primitive, we can use it as a basis to build *composable abstractions:*

 ## \#2.
-API-as-a-Value
+API defined in EDN

-Here is the above API function, represented as a Hyperfiddle EDN value ("fiddle").
+An API defined as EDN ("fiddle").
 Fiddles have links to other fiddles, this forms a graph.

 ```clojure
 {:db/id 17592186045418,                                     ; Root query